ewbing/inat_species/README.md

 -------
 * The script uses the `pyinaturalist` library to interact with the iNaturalist API.
 * The script may take several minutes to run depending on the number of pages fetched and the rate limit.
+* Be aware of the iNat [API Rate Limits](https://www.inaturalist.org/pages/developers) and be a good citizen